 Divorce can feel intense.
 But that doesn’t mean you have to, or should, respond with equally intensity.
 In fact, having extreme reactions will just make things harder than they need to be.
 Practicing intentional divorce compartmentalization is one of the best ways to deal with your divorce so you can get on with your life.

 Looking for a clear strategy in your divorce?
 We can help.
-For answers to all your questions about divorce and separation, child custody, child support and asset division, please contact us today to schedule your free attorney consultation.
+For answers to all your questions about divorce and separation, child custody, child support and asset division, please contact us today to schedule your initial attorney consultation.
 Call us at 888-888-0919 or please click the button below.